 Seed samples were collected from farmers’ fields across major soybean-growing districts of Telangana during the Kharif seasons of 2023 and 2024.
 The number of seed samples collected from each district is shown in Table 1.
 Each seed sample was placed in a paper bag, labelled with the district name, farmer code, date of collection and location coordinates, and transported to the laboratory.
 Samples were stored at room temperature and processed within 48 h of collection.

-Details of seed samples collected from major soybean growing areas of Telangana during Kharif 2023 and 2024
+Table 1.
+Number of seed samples collected from major soybean growing areas of Telangana during Kharif 2023 and 2024